Khushi-Roy-123/Skill-Lift/README.md

 - **SkillQuest Gamification**: Turn your career path into an RPG.
 Choose a track (e.g., Software Developer, Data Scientist), complete quests, earn XP, level up, and unlock exclusive badges.
 - **Opportunities Hub**: A searchable, filterable database of scholarships, internships, grants, and conferences.
 Save your favorites and track deadlines.
 - **AI Resume Analyzer**: Paste your resume to get instant, AI-driven feedback with a score, strengths, and actionable improvements tailored for STEM roles.
-- **Inspiration Hub**: Explore profiles of pioneering women in history.
+- **Inspiration Hub**: Explore profiles of pioneering figures in history.
 Includes video features, biographies, and an AI-powered "Surprise Me" search.

 ### 🧘‍♀️ Life Balance & Wellbeing
 - **Life Balance Hub**: A dashboard dedicated to personal productivity and health.